AlexandraLivadas/Loris/docs/wiki/99_Developers/Developers_Guide.md

 Once you have created a new branch and pushed an initial commit to it, you will see the option to make a pull request on GitHub.
 Make sure that the branch you are merging into is the branch that you checked-out when you first started making changes, such as main or a release-specific branch.

-PRs must be reviewed according to this [checklist](https://github.com/aces/Loris/wiki/Code-Review-Checklist), and must be approved by two reviewers before they are merged.
+PRs must be reviewed according to the checklist provided in the [Code Review Guide](Code_Review_Guide.md) and must be approved by two reviewers before they are merged.
 Don’t forget to think about documentation updates like the TestPlan, changelog, and developer guide updates -- these must accompany your PR.

 Make sure to note special rules for SQL patches.
 Note that changes to Raisinbread data do not need patches, because RaisinBread is maintained by sourcing the project patches.